CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 ### `bytes`

-`bytes` response types refers to raw binary representation of a response.
+`bytes` response types refers to raw binary representation of the response.
 If this type is present, the `content` attribute of `Response` object is returned.